hubblo-org/scaphandre/docs_src/tutorials/quickstart.md

 # Quickstart

+Depending on your kernel version, you could need to modprobe the module intel_rapl or intel_rapl_common first:

+    modprobe intel_rapl_common # or intel_rapl for kernels < 5

 To quickly run scaphandre in your terminal you may use [docker](https://www.docker.com/):

     docker run -v /sys/class/powercap:/sys/class/powercap -v /proc:/proc -ti hubblo/scaphandre stdout -t 15